sreekesari-vangeepuram/random-projects/README.md

 # Random Projects

-This repository full of practice-work.
+This repository is full of practice-work.
 The projects built here are mostly blog posts or some writeups by various individuals.
 This is just some free-time learning/coding from these writeups.